enoreyes/GymMe/README.md

 This is a fully fledged social network.
 Includes walkthrough scenes, a comprehensive authentication system, a fully modelled social network with news feeds, posts, user profiles, notifications, and search.
 The app lets the user post videos and photos, apply filters, and share them with their friends.
 There is a built in comment / like system including user mentions and hashtags.
+In addition, users can tag their location using Google Maps API.

 ## Features